 \begin{theorem*}\

-\begin{enumerate} \item Monodromy groups of all orphan double octic operators are Zariski-dense in $\mathrm{Sp}(4,\mathbb{Z})$. \item Monodromy groups of orphan double octic operators contain maximally unipotent elements (with the~possible exception of operator \textbf{35}). \item Monodromy group of the orphan double octic operator \textbf{250} is of finite index in $\mathrm{Sp}(4,\mathbb{Z})$. \end{enumerate} \end{theorem*} These results show that the na\"ive expectation that the monodromy groups of Picard-Fuchs operators lacking a MUM point are small is false.
+\begin{enumerate} \item Monodromy groups of all double octic orphan operators are Zariski-dense in $\mathrm{Sp}(4,\mathbb{Z})$. \item Monodromy groups of double octic orphan operators contain maximally unipotent elements, with the~possible exception of operator \textbf{35}. \item Monodromy group of the double octic orphan operator \textbf{250} is of finite index in $\mathrm{Sp}(4,\mathbb{Z})$. \end{enumerate} \end{theorem*} These surprising results show that the na\"ive expectation that the monodromy group of a Picard-Fuchs operator without a MUM point are small is false.

-The structure of this paper is as follows.
-Section \ref{sec:general} is of introductory nature and contains basic facts about the monodromy group and Picard-Fuchs operator.
-Section \ref{sec:ratbas} explains our method of finding rational basis for the monodromy action.
-In section \ref{sec:mongr} we present results obtained using this method when applied to Picard-Fuchs operators of orphan families of double octic Calabi-Yau threefolds.
-Section \ref{sec:MUMor} concerns maximally unipotent elements in the considered monodromy groups.
-In section \ref{sec:symplectic} we construct symplectic bases for orphan monodromy groups and show that they are Zariski-dense in $\mathrm{Sp}(4,\mathbb{Z})$.
-The last section contains a more detailed analysis of three interesting orphan operators, particularly of operator \textbf{250} for which we prove that its monodromy group is arithmetic.
+In section \ref{sec:general} we present basic facts concerning Picard-Fuchs operators.
+Section \ref{sec:ratbas} explains our method of finding rational bases for the monodromy action.
+Section \ref{sec:mongr} contains results obtained using this method when applied to orphan families of double octic Calabi-Yau threefolds.
+In section \ref{sec:symplectic} we construct symplectic bases for double octic orphan monodromy groups and show that they are Zariski-dense in $\mathrm{Sp}(4,\mathbb{Z})$.
+We also prove that the monodromy group of the operator \textbf{250} is arithmetic.